ajuste/backstage/docs/playbook-running_locally.md

 This suits most of the use-cases when developing, its pretty straightforward and fast.
 If your change requires database alterations you can perform a final verification using docker-compose (explained below).

   * A memory DB is used.
-  * In this case its suggested to run `yarn dev` directly on the root of the repo.
+  * In this case its suggested to run `make run-local` directly on the root of the repo.
     This way you get hot reloads for changes on the react application.

 ### 🐘 Postgres database